What do you think is one of the most underrated leadership skills that entrepreneurs and leaders credit their success to?

 David Ogilvy was widely hailed as "The Father of Advertising."
 In 1962, Time magazine called Ogilvy "the most sought-after wizard in today's advertising industry."
 Ogilvy's success can be tied directly back to his ability to hire smart people, delegate, and let them do their jobs.

 "Hire people who are better than you are, then leave them to get on with it . . . .
 Look for people who will aim for the remarkable, who will not settle for the routine."

 According to a study on time management conducted by the Institute for Corporate Productivity (i4cp), 53 percent of 332 polled companies have a "somewhat high" or "high" level of concern about the time management skills of their employees, and 46 percent feel the same way about workers' delegation skills.

 Despite studies and proof from successful leaders and business people like Richard Branson that the ability to successfully delegate is critical for business growth strategies, delegation is still quite possibly one of the most underrated competencies in leadership.

 There is hope however for busy executives, small business owners, and entrepreneurs who want to delegate more but struggle with scheduling skills or who are overloaded with administrative tasks.
-Hire well; specifically, hire a good personal assistant or a remote personal assistant also known as a virtual executive assistant who can take some things off your plate while also contributing to your success.
+Hire well; specifically, hire a good personal assistant or a remote personal assistant also known as a virtual executive assistant or virtual assistant who can take some things off your plate while also contributing to your success.